keenhenry/keenhenry.github.io/_posts/2025-03-25-image-compression-in-python.md

 ### How

 After some simple research, I found popular tools like [`ImageMagick`][imagemagick] and Python library [`pillow`][pillow] are viable solutions.
-Eventually, I chose to use Python because I enjoy writing Python program more :smirk:.
+Eventually, I chose to use Python because I enjoy writing Python program more 😏.

 ## The Code

-:tada: Here you go:
+🎉 Here you go:

 ```python
 def compress_at(dir: Path) -> None: